-Level D Modified - This Level is the same as Level D for respiratory protection, but the skin protection is increased to that of Level C
+The Modified Level D PPE ensemble is similar to the Level D ensemble, but the skin protection is increased to include skin protection.

-NOTE: APHIS does not currently have the ability or resources to upgrade to Level A or B.
+APHIS does not currently have the ability or resources to use Level A or Level B PPE ensembles.